 Moisturizing Oatmeal Bath Soak

 Oat bran is perfect for soothing irritated and dry skin.
-The only trick to making this moisturizing bath is to start with whole rolled oats, not oat flour or instant oatmeal which are more refined.
+The only trick to making this moisturizing bath is to start with whole rolled oats, not oat flour or instant oatmeal which are more refined and might not contain oat bran.

 - 1 cup of rolled oats, finely ground in a blender or coffee grinder